-9. Why do you feel like working with our organisation?
+9. Why do you feel like working with our organization?

-When I did a little bit of research about your organisation I found that a lot of the goals of this organisation match my own professional goals.
-Not only will I be able to work towards helping your organisation achieve its goals, but I will simultaneously end up achieving my own goals while working here.
+When I did a little bit of research about your organization I found that a lot of the goals of this organisation match my own professional goals.
+Not only will I be able to work towards helping your organization achieve its goals, but I will simultaneously end up achieving my own goals while working here.
 I also wish to work with your organisation because it’s a multi-specialty hospital and it will help me increase my knowledge in the medical field.
-These are some of the reasons that I would love to work with your organisation.
+These are some of the reasons that I would love to work with your organization.

 10. What’s your greatest weakness?

 Even after years of experience as an ICU nurse, I still get a little stumped when I see deeply wounded accident cases.
 When I first began working as an ICU nurse, my mind used to go numb when I would see a patient with horrible injuries.
 There were times when I couldn’t even be proactive and handle the matter smartly.
 When I realized this weakness I started meditating regularly to train my mind to remain calm in emergency situations.
 Over the years the meditation truly helped me and I was better able to handle gory wounds and accident cases.

 11. For a year in between you had taken a break from your job position as an ICU nurse, why is that?